A Survey on Deep Learning Approaches for Tabular Data Generation: Utility, Alignment, Fidelity, Privacy, Diversity, and Beyond: Introduction

 \section{Introduction}

+In recent years, the synthesis of realistic tabular data has emerged as a critical research area, driven by the need for privacy-preserving machine learning, robust AI benchmarking, and data augmentation in high-stakes applications such as finance and healthcare.
+The successful deployment of deep generative modelling led to synthesisers with the ability to improve utility in downstream tasks (e.g.,~\citep{kim2023stasy}), reduce data scarcity by augmenting existing datasets (e.g.,~\citep{Jia2024tdggd}), and create new datasets in scenarios where privacy is an important concern (e.g.,~\citep{vero2024cuts}) and anonymising data is a challenging task.

+Yet, synthesising such data comes with unique challenges that distinguish it from unstructured domains like computer vision or natural language.
+Indeed, differently from images or text, where data is homogeneous and presents spatial or sequential correlations, tabular data is inherently heterogeneous, comprising a complex mix of continuous, discrete, and categorical features with diverse distributions.
+Further, the relations between these features are often non-linear and lack the local structures and patterns leveraged by standard deep learning architectures such as convolutional neural networks.
+Hence, synthesisers for tabular data face the complex task of faithfully reconstructing these correlations while also handling inherent irregularities such as data imbalance.
+Moreover, once the data is generated, evaluating its quality proves challenging~\citep{naeem2020reliable,raisa25position}, particularly regarding whether statistical inferences can be faithfully reproduced~\citep{Perez2024dp}, as there is no single metric capable of capturing all the desired requirements.

-{In recent years, the synthesis of realistic tabular data has emerged as a critical research area, driven by the need for pri\-va\-cy-preserving machine learning, robust AI benchmarking, and data augmentation in high-stakes applications such as finance and healthcare.
-These diverse needs led to not only} {a proliferation of different generative models, but also to an explosion of diverse evaluation metrics whose aim is to evaluate whether a model is able to address all the requirements of the given use case.
-However, the sheer diversity of these metrics has made it increasingly difficult to assess and compare different synthesisers in a standardised manner.}
+These diverse needs and technical challenges have led to not only a proliferation of different generative models, but also to an explosion of diverse evaluation metrics whose aim is to evaluate whether a model is able to address all the requirements of the given use case.
+However, the sheer diversity of these metrics has made it increasingly difficult to assess and compare different synthesisers in a standardised manner.